freebasic/fbc/FreeBASIC/readme.txt

       	RETURN FOO( lhs.bar + rhs.bar )
       END OPERATOR

+  o Properties in User Defined Types (TYPE or CLASS):

+    - Set:

+      PROPERTY foo.bar( BYVAL new_bar AS INTEGER )
+      	this._bar = new_bar
+      END PROPERTY

+    - Get:

+      PROPERTY foo.bar AS INTEGER
+      	return this._bar
+      END PROPERTY

   o Arrays:

     - Dynamic and static arrays are supported, up to 2 GB in size.